camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 ### Constraints

-To ensure the model aligns with Dofus rules, several **constraints** apply:
+To ensure the model aligns with Dofus rules, several **constraints** apply :

 - **Slot limits**
   Each equipment category (hat, ring, weapon, etc.) has a dedicated slot, limiting how many can be equipped.
-For example:
+For example :

 $$
  \vphantom{\sum}
  \sum_{i \in \text{hats}} b_i \leq 1 $$

 - **Set bonus activation**
-  A set bonus $$ y_{jk} $$ can only be activated if enough items from that set are selected:
+  A set bonus $$ y_{jk} $$ can only be activated if enough items from that set are selected :

 $$
   \vphantom{\sum}